vegandevs/vegan/vignettes/FAQ-vegan.md

 ------------------------------------------------------------------------

-### I have heard that you cannot fit environmental vectors or surfaces to NMDS results which only have rank-order scores {.section}
+### I have heard that you cannot fit environmental vectors or surfaces to NMDS results which only have rank-order scores

 Claims like this have indeed been at large in the Internet, but they are based on grave misunderstanding and are plainly wrong.
 NMDS ordination